DaanVanHauwermeiren/ValidPredictionIntervals/README.md

 ## installation

 run `create_venv.sh`
-This will create a virtual environment in `./venv/` and will install the package in `./src/` with the necessary libraries defined in `requirements.txt`
+This will create a virtual environment in `./venv/` and will install the package in `./src/` with the necessary libraries defined in `requirements.txt`.
+Now the files in `./scripts` can be used.